ethannef/Parking-Sensor-Project/README2.md

 - Architectural modifications: "integration of a convolutional block attention mechanism in place of the native attention module and the adoption of blueprint separable convolutions instead of the traditional depth-wise separable convolutions"
 - Key metric: "AUC value of 0.99 for most experiments with the PKLot dataset"
 - Comparison: "average accuracy of 98.01%, while CarNet achieves 97.03%"

+**Advantages / Disadvantages (as stated by source):**
+- ✅ **Advantage over CarNet baseline (stated):** Source directly reports 98.01% average accuracy vs. CarNet's 97.03% — the architectural modifications (CBAM attention + blueprint separable convolutions) are stated as the reason for the improvement

 ---